vjekob/fwi/README.md

 # Improving loose binding

 There is no event-driven binding between page and codeunits.
 It's not explicit through the interface.
 Also, there is no more back-door for event hijacking.

+# More interfaces

+What else can be a good candidate for interfaces?
+Where do we have a `case` statement?
+Correct: all of the `New_XYZ_.codeunit.al` inside the `CheckPrecondition` function.

+This can be handled with a new interface: `IPrecondition`.

+However, this exposes one major drawback of static enum-bound interface implementations: it's not possible to control instance context.